jaohenritm/Health-Insurance-Cross-Sell/README.md

-# Health-Insurance-Cross-Sell
+# Health Insurance Cross-Sell

-# 1. Context
+# 1. Business Problem
 This project is based in a Kaggle challenge which an insurance company wants to start a cross-sell strategy.
-Their objective is to sell these car insurance for their clients that already have bought a health insurance with them, for that they made a research and asked to their clients if they are interested or not in buying that vehicle insurance.
+The company objective is to start selling car insurance for their clients that already have bought a health insurance with them.
+So the company made a research and asked to their clients if they are interested or not in buying that vehicle insurance.

-# 2. Challenge
 So the company gave us a list with other clients that did not answered the research.
 As the company only have a budget to contact 20.000 clients, our job is to find out which clients in this list are the most propense to buy our car insurance to achieve the maximum profit for the company.

-## 2.1.
-Business
-- The current method to call the clients is random.
+# 2. Business Assumptions
+- There is no method for deciding which clients the company will call.
+(Random)
-- There is a limited budget to prospect clients.
+- There is a limited budget, so the company can make only 20,000 calls.

-## 2.2.
-Solution
 - Create a Machine Learning model that will tell us the propensity score of each client.
 (Learn to Rank)
 - The propensity score of each customer will be returned in Google Sheets API.

 # 3. Bringing the Solution to Life
+My strategy to solve this challenge was:

+- Create a Machine Learning model that will tell us the propensity score of each client.
+(Learn to Rank)

 Observation: This solution is ficticious and was developed with open data that was made avaiable through the Kaggle platform.
 But to practice, I got this dataset from a AWS server.